Manage a rolling restart in Splunk Cloud Platform

 Reload or restart behavior of common .conf files

-The following table shows the reload or restart behavior of frequently used configuration files in Splunk Cloud Platform:
+Most Splunk configuration files are now reloadable.
+The following table shows the reload or restart behavior of some frequently used configuration files in Splunk Cloud Platform:

 |.conf file name||Used for||Reload or restart|